Timendus/3d-viper-maze/README.md

 ## The concept

-3D Viper Maze is (obviously) an homage to the game [3D Monster Maze](https://en.wikipedia.org/wiki/3D_Monster_Maze) from 1981.
+3D Viper Maze is (obviously) an homage to the Sinclair ZX81 game [3D Monster Maze](https://en.wikipedia.org/wiki/3D_Monster_Maze) from 1981.
 That game was released just three years after the specification for Chip-8 was published, so it's from around the same era.
 In honour of the first computer that ran Chip-8,